leroykim/synthea-rdf/README.md

 ```

 ### All CSV
-> WIP simplified version by read all CSVs in a directory (Synthea provides CSV files in one directory.)
+> WIP simplified version by reading all CSV in a `DIR_PATH` directory (Synthea provides CSV files in one directory.)

 ```python
 import pandas as pd